christiangda/ansible-playground/README.md

 This playground use [Virtualbox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com) to provision virtual machines where to play

+This environment create four VMs,
+* One Centos 6
+* One Centos 7
+* One Ubuntu 18.04
+* One Ubuntu 18.10

 ## My environment

 I'm using Linux [Fedora 29 Workstation](https://getfedora.org/workstation) with the latest updates